 Professor Scheffer has worked in an international law firm, the Committee on Foreign Affairs of the U.S. House of Representatives, the Carnegie Endowment for International Peace, the U.S. Institute of Peace, and the U.N.
 Association of the U.S.A., and he has held visiting professorships at several law schools.
 He was an International Affairs Fellow of the Council on Foreign Relations in 1986-87.

 Professor Scheffer received the Berlin Prize in 2013, the Champion of Justice Award of the Center for Justice and Accountability in 2018, and the 2020 Dr. Jean Mayer Global Citizenship Award, Global Leadership Institute, Tufts University.
 Foreign Policy magazine selected him as a “Top Global Thinker of 2011.”
-He is a member of the New York, District of Columbia, and Supreme Court bars.
-Professor Scheffer is a graduate of Harvard College, Oxford University (where he was a Knox Fellow), and Georgetown University Law Center.
+He is a member of the New York, District of Columbia, and Supreme Court bars and is a native of Norman, Oklahoma.